-In 1969, most purpose-built sniper rifles were either geared more for DMR-style battlefield snipings like the SVD or XM21, or modified infantry rifles like the ZfK-55, L42, or FR F1 (though the FR F1 as significantly modified from the MAS-series of rifles).
+In 1969, most purpose-built sniper rifles were geared more for DMR-style battlefield snipings like the SVD Dragunov or XM21 or modified infantry rifles like the ZfK-55, L42, or FR F1 (though the FR F1 as significantly modified from the MAS-series of rifles).

 The magazine is the Schoenauer rotating spool-type, not seen on a military rifle since the fore mentioned 1900 model, and it can be quickly removed from the bottom of the stock by squeezing in two grips on its base.
-The rear face of the magazine is closed by a transparent panel, so that the firer can slip the magazine out and, without moving it, can check on its contents and replace it.
-There is a specially-adapted 10-round box magazine which will fit in place of the spool should this be desired.
+The rear face of the magazine is closed by a transparent panel so that the firer can slip the magazine out and, without moving it, check on its contents and replace it.
+A specially-adapted 10-round box magazine will fit in place of the spool should this be desired.

-Iron sights are fitted for emergency use, a blade foresight, and “V” notch backsight.
-In normal use, Steyr SSG 69 will be aimed by a telescope and the receiver is ribbed to take the Kahles “Helia 6S2” which is standard issue.
+Iron sights are fitted for emergency use, a blade foresight, and a “V” notch backsight.
+Steyr SSG 69 will be aimed by a telescope in regular use, and the receiver is ribbed to take the Kahles “Helia 6S2,” which is a standard issue.
 The same mounting can also be used for infrared or image intensifying night sights.

-The stock and butt are made of olive-drab self-colored glass-reinforced fiber plastic material which is rot-resistant, impervious to rain, and fairly resistant to casual impact damage.
+The stock and butt are made of olive-drab self-colored glass-reinforced fiber plastic material, which is rot-resistant, impervious to rain, and relatively resistant to casual impact damage.
 It is also less likely to be seen than a wooden stock and has a matte surface which gives a good grip at all points, though the pistol grip and fore-end have additional stippling.

-In use Steyr SSG 69 is very accurate, giving 3 ½ inch groups at 30 yards, though as with most rifles of this type the accuracy relies greatly upon the quality of the military-grade ammunition.
+Steyr SSG 69 is very accurate in use, giving 3 ½ inch groups at 300 yards.
+However, as with most rifles of this type, the accuracy relies significantly upon the quality of the military-grade ammunition.
 It is now available commercially, with a walnut stock and Walther match-grade adjustable sights; it makes an excellent full-bore match rifle.

-The Austrian-built Steyr SSG 69 is one of the best sniper rifles in terms of accuracy and precision for many years.
-The rifle is in service since 1969.
-Through the years, it has been used in many conflicts in the Middle East and Asia and is currently the standard sniper rifle for the Austrian Army.
+For many years, the Austrian-built Steyr SSG 69 has been one of the best sniper rifles in accuracy and precision.
+The rifle has been in service since 1969.
+It has been used in many conflicts in the Middle East and Asia and is currently the standard sniper rifle for the Austrian Army.